Skip to content

 Danger

 It is very important that you take this slow.
-Many users get overexcited with their new ability to download 500,000 files and then do so, only discovering later that 98% of what they got was junk that they now have to wade through.
+Many users get overexcited with their new ability to download a ton of things and then do so, only discovering later that 98% of what they got was junk that they now have to wade through.
 Figure out what workflows work for you, how fast you process files, what content you actually want, how much bandwidth and hard drive space you have, and prioritise and throttle your incoming downloads to match.
 If you can realistically only archive/delete filter 50 files a day, there is little benefit to downloading 500 new files a day.
-START SLOW.

 It also takes a decent whack of CPU to import a file.
-You'll usually never notice this with just one hard drive import going, but if you have twenty different download queues all competing for database access and individual 0.1-second hits of heavy CPU work, you will discover your client starts to judder and lag.
+You'll usually never notice this with just one hard drive import going, but if you have twenty different download queues all competing for database access, those individual 0.1-second CPU hits will add up to some judder and lag.
 Keep it in mind, and you'll figure out what your computer is happy with.
-I also recommend you try to keep your total loaded files/urls to be under 20,000 to keep things snappy.
-Remember that you can pause your import queues, if you need to calm things down a bit.
+I also recommend you try to keep your total in-session urls to be under 20,000 to keep things snappy.
+Remember that you can always pause your import queues, if you need to calm things down a bit.

 Downloader types

-There are a number of different downloader types, each with its own purpose:
+There are several different downloader types, each with its own purpose:

 URL download